explore the cultural and natural heritage in a relaxing way.....

 Changunarayan is one of the popular temples in Nepal dedicated to Lord Vishnu.
 Located to the east of Kathmandu, the temple of Changunarayan is one of the oldest temples of the 2nd century AD.
 Lies on the top of a hillock, the temple is surrounded by champak trees, and the history of the temple is also related to the same.

 Lumbini once the kingdom and the birthplace of Lord Buddha is a center Buddhist pilgrimage site.
-Lumbini has always been a popular destination for pilgrimage from the globe.
+Lumbini has always been a popular destination for pilgrimage from around the globe.
 It was a kingdom where Lord Buddha was born.

 Lies to the western part of Nepal in Rupandehi district, Lumbini borders India.
 A cultural tour to Lumbini will bless one with eternal bliss, and enlightenment and explore the exotic cultural life of rural Nepal.